Sunday, June 15, 2025

 Trudging through snow, four adventurers approached a decrepit mansion.

-• Cornyx, a Level 1 Warrior-Priest of the Living Flame.
+• Cornyx, a Level 1 Warrior-Priest.

 • Dr. Holmen, Level 1 Chirurgeon.

-• Malakai, Level 1 Templar of the Crucified God.
+• Malakai, Level 1 Templar.

 • Yvonne, Level 1 Illusionist.